The year i turned 25

 When I finally read the finished manuscript, this story about being single and self-conscious in my twenties, I was surprised that even as the writer, I enjoyed it.
 Maybe because it was a chance to organize all my semi-developed and scattered thoughts I’d had throughout that year.
 Reading the full text, I could see themes I hadn’t intentionally written; ideas that fed into others that just emerged without my being aware of it.
 I learned more about me reading my own damn book, than I did the whole year I spent living the life I wrote about.
 What the hell?

 I realize now there was validity in what I was doing, writing a daily take on my life at 25, honestly and with vulnerability, even if I didn’t know then what I was creating.
 I realize now I was making art.

 What is art?
 It’s personal, and yet it has some wider universal appeal.
 Art is inflammatory – how many people look at art and say they don’t understand it?
 Inherent in art is something that challenges, which is why it’s so hard to define: a piece of work that reveals something innately true about humanity, while challenging you to understand what it even is.
 It would be easier if we understood, even a little bit, humanity.

 I sure don’t – not anymore than I understand my poor, swollen feet, or the reason I felt obliged to wear high heels.
 I know the cold pool I’m now wading into is a refreshing reprieve from the hot tub, and although it’s stinging my legs, it’s doing a world of good for my sore feet.
-All these insecurities I have about my body, all these desires to be a good journalist, a better writer, what am I going to do with them?
-Blog Form is going to be the exploration of blog as an art form, a cold bath for the weary writer, sometimes refreshing, other times a needed splash in the face.
-It’s going to my literary thing.
-It’s going to be my attempt to understand humanity at the same time I change it.
+All these insecurities I have about my body, all these desires to be a good journalist, a better writer, like a cold bath for the weary, or a needed splash in the face – it’s my agonizing attempt to understand humanity at the same time I change it.